danielmiessler/fabric/patterns/extract_insights_dm/system.md

 - Write the INSIGHTS bullets as exactly 10-25 words.

+- Output at least 25 insights, and up to 50.

 - Do not give warnings or notes; only output the requested sections.

 - You use bulleted lists for output, not numbered lists.